London Borough of Waltham Forest

-The borough was formed in 1965 from the merger of the municipal boroughs of Leyton, Walthamstow and Chingford; it took its name from Waltham Forest – an institution which managed deer in south-west Essex.
+The borough takes its name from the former Waltham Forest – an institution which managed deer in south-west Essex.
 Epping Forest is a remainder of the former Waltham Forest and forms the eastern and northern fringe of the borough.
 The River Lea lies to the west where its associated marshes and parkland form a green corridor which, along the reservoir-lined reaches, separates north and east London, and is the historic border between Middlesex and Essex.

 Waltham Forest was one of the host boroughs of the London Olympics in 2012, with the Lee Valley Hockey and Tennis Centre and part of the Queen Elizabeth Olympic Park providing an ongoing legacy in the UK and London.

 History

+Name

+The borough took its name from the former Waltham Forest, an institution that managed deer in an area of south-west Essex that stretched eastwards from the River Lea and included large areas of agricultural land as well as the wooded areas subsequently known as Epping Forest and Hainault Forest.

+The first known use of the name Waltham Forest is 1205 (in Medieval Latin) as foresta nostra prope Waltham, and the use of the name persisted, until the end of the seventeenth century.

 Early history

 The area was in the territory of the Trinovantes tribe during the Iron Age and through the Roman period, when the tribal area was a unit of local government.
 It subsequently became part of the Kingdom of the East Saxons a unit which is likely to have its roots in the territory of the Trinovantes.
 After the Kingdom of Essex lost its independence, it evolved into the county of Essex.

 The Domesday book of 1086 records four manors in the area, Chingford, Walthamstow, Higham and Leyton.
 At some point, before or after the Domesday survey these also became parishes, with Higham becoming part of the parish of Walthamstow.
 These parishes had largely stable borders from which those of the later Municipal Boroughs were derived, and these are the basis of our understanding of the extent of these local areas today.